ayankhanakaak/Full-SBS-to-Red-Cyan-Anaglyph-Auto/README.md

 - ⚡ Automatic focus alignment using cross-correlation
 - 🧵 Multi-threaded frame processing (uses all CPU cores)
 - 🔄 CUDA acceleration support (if GPU supported and OpenCV compiled with CUDA)
-- 🎚 Configurable FPS export method (native, duration-based, or custom)
+- 🎚 Configurable FPS export method (Custom, Frames and Duration Based, OenCV Native)
 - 🖥 Simple command-line prompts for all options

 ---